ovh/utask/README.md

 #### Functions <a name="functions"></a>

 Functions are abstraction of the actions to define a behavior that can be re-used in templates.
-They act like a plugin but are fully declared in dedicated directory `functions`.
+They act like a plugin but are pre-declared in dedicated directory `functions`.
 They can have arguments that need to be given in the `configuration` section of the action and can be used in the declaration of the function by accessing the templating variables under `.function_args`.

 ```yaml
 name: ovh::request